 The grid is less vulnerable to blackouts if there are many power plants which are spread out.
 A grid with high penetration of solar energy has thousands of energy production centres which are widely spread out.
 This improves the security of the grid in case of overload, natural or human-caused disasters.

+The are many advantages of solar energy, and another one is job creation.
 Large part of the cost associated with solar systems comes from the installation of the panels.
 This contributes to local job creation.
 Using solar systems boosts the economy and positively affects the local community.